AbdulrahmanFiala/Tayeb-Mainnet/SETUP.md

 ## 3. Pick a Router + WETH

-ShariaSwap and ShariaDCA act as adapters for any Uniswap V2-compatible router.
+ShariaLocalSwap and ShariaDCA act as adapters for any Uniswap V2-compatible router.
 Update `config/deployedContracts.json` with the router and WETH addresses you intend to use.

 Example (Moonbeam mainnet / StellaSwap):